StartBootstrap/startbootstrap-clean-blog-jekyll/seminar/index.md

 ## About The Seminar

-This seminar takes place usually on Fridays, at a suitable time and is meant for talks by young Assamese mathematicians (PhD Students, Postdocs, and young faculty members).
-By Assamese, we mean anyone residing/working in Assam now or residing/working in Assam in the past.
-If you wish to attend or give a talk in the seminar please email me (manjil@saikia.in) or Parama Dutta (parama@gonitsora.com).
+This seminar takes place usually on Fridays, at a suitable time and is meant for talks by early career Indian mathematicians (PhD Students, Postdocs, and young faculty members).
+By Indian, we mean anyone residing/working in India now or residing/working in India in the past.

+You can register to get the Zoom links by filling [in this form](https://forms.office.com/Pages/ResponsePage.aspx?id=TMed1p1reUOCSt_owRbqYpGWPpPueOhKgz_4Mo1dioBURFVKRk1INVc0TTk4U0VXWkJBMUMyRDZPMi4u).
+Alternatively, you can also email me (manjil@saikia.in) or Parama Dutta (parama@gonitsora.com).

 Check the [FAQs](#faqs).